sunoh-kim/PLRN/README.md

 ## Acknowledgement
-[LGI](https://github.com/JonghwanMun/LGI4temporalgrounding) was very helpful for our implementation.
+[Local-Global Video-Text Interactions for Temporal Grounding](https://github.com/JonghwanMun/LGI4temporalgrounding) was very helpful for our implementation.

 ## Citation
 If you have found our implementation useful, please cite our paper: